How to Become an Author and Build a Successful Career

 And most people don't know the industry well enough to realize that you can make a living off of books that Barnes and Noble doesn't carry.
 Or that you can supplement your royalties with other forms of income and still proudly call yourself a working writer.

-Or that sometimes all we really want is to write a novel that makes someone else feel less alone.
+Or that sometimes all we really want is to write a novel that makes someone else feel less alone or cackle so abruptly it makes the other subway passengers nervous, and if we've done that, we've done enough.

 Start Writing Immediately